Lysenkoism: Lysenko's claims

 In 1928, rejecting natural selection and Mendelian genetics, Trofim Lysenko claimed to have developed agricultural techniques which could radically increase crop yields.
 These included vernalization, species transformation (one species turning into another), inheritance of acquired characteristics, and vegetative hybridization (see below).
 He claimed in particular that vernalization, exposing wheat seeds to humidity and low temperature, could greatly increase crop yield.
 He claimed further that he could transform one species, Triticum durum (durum spring wheat), into Triticum vulgare (common autumn wheat), through 2 to 4 years of autumn planting.
 This species transition he claimed to occur without an intermediate form.
 However, this was already known to be impossible since T. durum is a tetraploid with 28 chromosomes (4 sets of 7), while T. vulgare is hexaploid with 42 chromosomes (6 sets).
 This objection did not faze Lysenko, as he claimed that the chromosome number changed as well.

 Lysenko claimed that the concept of a gene was a "bourgeois invention", and he denied the presence of any "immortal substance of heredity" or "clearly defined species", which he claimed belong to Platonic metaphysics rather than strictly materialist Marxist science.
 Instead, he proposed a "Marxist genetics" postulating an unlimited possibility of transformation of living organisms through environmental changes in the spirit of Marxian dialectical transformation, and in parallel to the Party's program of creating the New Soviet Man and subduing nature for his benefit.
 Lysenko refused to admit random mutations, stating that "science is the enemy of randomness".

 Lysenkoist vegetative hybridisation implying an effect of scion on stock when a fruit tree is grafted.
-Lysenko's Lamarckian conception is very weakly justified by the modern theory of horizontal gene transfer.
+Lysenko's Lamarckian conception could imaginably be achieved by horizontal gene transfer, though there is no evidence for this.

 Lysenko further claimed that Lamarckian inheritance of acquired characteristics occurred in plants, as in the "eyes" of potato tubers, though the genetic differences in these plant parts were already known to be non-heritable somatic mutations.
 He also claimed that when a tree is grafted, the scion permanently changes the heritable characteristics of the stock.
 In modern biological theory, such a change is theoretically possible through horizontal gene transfer; however, there is no evidence that this actually occurs, and Lysenko rejected the mechanism of genes entirely.